 To ensure you don’t forget anything, we have compiled this moving to Ireland checklist:

-The following section outlines essential information on living in Ireland for you to better understand life on the Emerald Isle:
+The following section outlines essential information on living in Ireland.

 The average housing costs in Ireland are as follows: